fishjam-cloud/documentation/docs/glossary.md

 ### Fishjam URL

 URL to your Fishjam instance.
 It is used by your backend server to add peers to rooms (and create rooms).
-It is also
-used by end client apps to join rooms.
+It is also used by end client apps to join rooms.

 ### Room Manager

 Our test app available **only** on Sandbox environment.
 It allows to test Fishjam without need to add create rooms functionality on your backend.
+You can find our more details [here](/room-manager).